-Blue Cypress Lake is part of the Blue Cypress Conservation Area in Fellsmere, and it is here that you'll find the perfect high-speed adventure – as you whiz through the marsh, swamp, and lake while spotting wildlife like alligators and osprey in their natural habitat.
+The Blue Cypress Lake is part of the Blue Cypress Conservation Area in Fellsmere.
+Here you’ll find the perfect high-speed adventure – as you whiz through the marsh, swamp, and lake while spotting wildlife like alligators and osprey in their natural habitat.
 Blue Cypress Lake is home to some fabulous fishing and is one of the top osprey nesting sites in Florida.
 For a more peaceful trip, kayak out on the lake and view osprey nests and towering cypress trees up close.

 Speaking of treasure, don’t miss taking a trip out to these treasure museums in Sebastian.
 The McLarty Treasure Museum is on the site of the 1715 treasure fleet salvors camp and features artifacts from the fleet.

 Back in the 190s Kip Wagner was walking the beach and happened to see a gold coin washed up on the beach.
 That finding set off treasure fever right here on the Treasure Coast.
 Just down the street is Mel Fisher’s Treasure Museum, featuring artifacts and finds from Fisher.
 Mel Fisher found the first big treasure find from the 1715 fleet while working with Kip Wagner and the Real Eight team